KOBARID MUSEUM – A WAR MUSEUM (WW1), WITH A MESSAGE OF PEACE

 Visitors are slowly returning

 In accordance with the spread of virus COVID-19, visitors can entry only with protective facemasks.
-Note that guiding for groups with more than 15 persons is free of charge.

 - 7 € Adult